 - Watch out for pests and make sure the soil stays moist but not wet

-- You should also repot every couple of months
+- Repot these large low light houseplants every couple of months

 - Prune any dead banana tree leaves or branches to keep the plant healthy and looking its best

 7. Weeping Fig